alex-donnan/SyncFTP/README.md

 This plugin depends on [ssh2-sftp-client](https://www.npmjs.com/package/ssh2-sftp-client) to allow for secure file transfer.

 ### Use
+Prior to installation, create a containing folder on the SFTP for your vaults, along with a folder for each vault you would like to sync.
+(This will be updated in future versions.)

 Once installed, an additional settings tab for SyncFTP will have been added.
 There you will need to provide:
 - Host URL
 - Host PORT
 - Username
 - Password
-- Path to vault directory on SFTP
+- Path to vault directory on SFTP: The vault directory will be the base directory for ALL vaults.
 - Notification toggle: Certain Notices will remain, but verbose information Notices will be disabled
 - Download on open toggle: Allows you to download work from the SFTP on open.